 Enable Advanced DNS Advanced Domain Name System (DNS) services enhances your Service: Internet performance by getting you the information and web pages you are looking for faster and more reliably.
-In addition, it improves your overall Internet experience by correcting many common typo mistakes automatically, taking you where you intended to go and soving you whall time.
+In addition, it improves your overall Internet experience by correcting many common typo mistakes automatically, taking you where you interned and to go and assistance when the time.